domharvey45/GDM-Robotics/Mickey/Planning/project_breakdown.md

 Since a number of C++ features compile to be more resource intensive than expected, it is advised that the code is written in C where possible.

+For a comparison between arduino and C/C++14, see the following forum thread: <https://arduino.stackexchange.com/questions/816/c-vs-the-arduino-language>.

 ## System Configuration

 A centralised config file or set of config files will be important to have for storing threshold limits and any important parameters.